programs and services

-Dayton Children’s knows the value of breast milk for all infants and is a partner with the Mother’s Milk Bank of Ohio to help provide human milk for the sick and premature infants in Ohio.
-We work with area mothers that are interested in donating breast milk to the Mother’s Milk Bank of Ohio.
+Dayton Children’s knows the value of breast milk for all infants and is a partner with the Ohio Health Mother’s Milk Bank to help provide human milk for the sick and premature infants in Ohio.
+We work with area mothers that are interested in donating breast milk to the Ohio Health Mother’s Milk Bank.
 If you are interested in becoming a donor we can answer your questions about the process.
 Contact the lactation consultant in the NICU at 937-641-3040.

-To review guidelines for donating, mothers can visit Ohiohealth.com or to start the process of becoming a donor contact the Mothers' Milk Bank of Ohio at 614-544-0630.
+To review guidelines for donating, mothers can visit Ohiohealth.com or to start the process of becoming a donor contact the Ohio Health Mother’s Milk Bank at 614-544-0630.